ForNeVeR/ChangelogAutomation/README.md

 Prerequisites
 -------------

-Since ChangelogAutomation is distributed as a self-contained .NET 9 application, it requires the .NET 9 dependencies (but not the .NET 9 runtime itself) to be available on the user machine to run.
+If you use the standalone tool (see below), then ChangelogAutomation will require the .NET 9 dependencies (but not the .NET 9 runtime itself) to be available on the user machine to run.
 See more information [in the documentation][docs.dotnet.install].

 Usage
 -----